benjamin-manning/cs107_benjamin_manning/homework/README.md

 ### Work for cs 207 at Harvard Systems: Development for Computational Science

-homeworks in amster and on different labeled branches
+homeworks in master and on different labeled branches